Murder of Sim Ah Lek

-On 14 July 1993, 50-year-old sub-contractor Sim Ah Lek (沈亚利 Shěn Yàlì), who was also a moneylender, was killed by 37-year-old Phua Soy Boon (潘瑞文 Pān Ruìwén), who was his creditor, after he refused Sim's request to lend him S$10,000.
+On 14 July 1993, 50-year-old sub-contractor Sim Ah Lek (沈亚利 (Shěn Yàlì, Sím A-lī)), who was also a moneylender, was killed by 37-year-old Phua Soy Boon (潘瑞文 (Pān Ruìwén, Phoaⁿ Sūi-bûn)), after Sim refused to lend Phua S$10,000.
 After killing Sim, Phua stole Sim's Rolex watch, diamond ring and S$9,000 in cash, and even stuffed the dead body inside a gunny sack before disposing of it at Jurong Swimming Complex, where it was found the next morning.

-After 39 hours of police investigations, Phua was arrested and charged three days after the murder, and despite putting up a defence of an accidental killing, Phua was found guilty of murder and sentenced to death on 6 May 1994.
+After 39 hours of police investigations, Phua was arrested and charged three days after the murder, and despite putting up a defence of an accidental killing, Phua was found guilty of murder and condemned to death on 6 May 1994.
 Phua was hanged at Changi Prison on 16 June 1995 after failing to overturn his death sentence through appeal.

 Discovery of Sim's body

 On the morning of 15 July 1993, a passer-by discovered a gunny sack at a carpark, and the sack contained the body of a man with his neck slashed and his hands bound with string.
 The body was partially stuffed inside the sack, and a bloodstained shoeprint was discovered nearby the crime scene.

 The victim was identified as 50-year-old Sim Ah Lek, who worked as a contractor and also engaged in illegal money lending activities.
 Sim, who was married with four children, did not return home for the night and he was therefore reported missing four hours before his body was discovered.
 It was deduced by police that the murder did not take place at the complex since there were signs that the body was moved here after the killing took place somewhere else.
 Sim's Rolex watch, a diamond ring and a total of S$9,000 in cash were missing.

 According to his family, neighbors and friends, Sim was polite and kind, and never had any conflicts with people over money.
 They also stated that it was shocking that someone would violently kill Sim.
 Five of Sim's friends and relatives, including his nephew, tried to identify the body but they were not allowed to enter the crime scene.
 Sim's wife said that she last saw her husband going out for an appointment but she never knew who was he meeting, and Sim's nephew said that Sim would not make appointments with anyone except for people he personally knew.